-Prerequisite: (87 or higher in Honors Civics and 85 or higher in current English) or permission of the instructor.
-This course has limited enrollment.
+Prerequisite: 87 or higher in Honors Civics and (85 or higher in current Honors or AP English or 87 or higher in current College Prep English) and (passing grade in US History or enrolling in AP US History).
 Students are required to take the AP exam and to pay an additional fee.